Roots & Reels – International History Competition for Digital Storytellers (13-27)

 - Why does it matter today?

-Participants are asked to create short films of up to three minutes that explore a history, memory or heritage topic that matters to them today.
-Each film must be based on at least two historical sources, such as archival documents, family photos, letters, interviews, objects or places.
-Any film style is welcome – from documentary or video essay to animation, collage, creative re-enactment or experimental formats.
-The focus is not on professional equipment, but on curiosity, critical thinking and storytelling.
+Participants were asked to create short films of up to three minutes that explore a history, memory or heritage topic that matters to them today.
+Each film had to be based on at least two historical sources, such as archival documents, family photos, letters, interviews, objects or places.
+Any film style was welcome – from documentary or video essay to animation, collage, creative re-enactment or experimental formats.
+The focus was not on professional equipment, but on curiosity, critical thinking and storytelling.

 Who can participate?